Sweet Dreams (Don Gibson song): Emmylou Harris version

-Emmylou Harris' 1975 recording was the most successful version on Billboards country charts to date.
+Emmylou Harris' 1975 recording is the most successful version on Billboards country chart to date.
 The song first appeared on Harris' album Elite Hotel, and was released as the album's third single in the fall of 1976, reaching No. 1 in December.
-In Canada it reached No. 1 in January 1977, and was No. 29 on the year-end chart.
+In Canada, it reached No. 1 in January 1977, and was No. 29 on the year-end chart.

 Reba McEntire version

-Entertainer Reba McEntire recorded her version on Out of a Dream, her second album, in 1979.
+Reba McEntire recorded her version on Out of a Dream, her second album, in 1979.
 "Sweet Dreams" gave her her first solo top 20 hit, peaking at No. 19 on the Hot Country Songs chart.
 For many years until March 15, 1991, McEntire closed her concerts with an a cappella version.